RunestoneInteractive/pythonds/_sources/Introduction/WhyStudyAlgorithms.rst

 on their own characteristics, not the characteristics of the program or computer used to implement them.

-In the worst case scenario, we may have a problem that is intractable, meaning that there is no algorithm that can solve the problem in a realistic amount of time.
+In the worst-case scenario, we may have a problem that is intractable, meaning that there is no algorithm that can solve the problem in a realistic amount of time.
 It is important to be able to distinguish between those problems that have solutions, those that do not, and those